 Description - What happened?
-Facilings What were you thinking and faciling?
 Feelings - What were you thinking and feeling?
 Evaluation - What was good and bad about the experience?
-Analysis - What sense can you make of the situation?
-Conclusion - What else could you have done?

-Action plan - If it arose again, v vhat would you do?
+Analysis - What sense can you i make of the situation?
+Conclusion - What else could yo ou have done?
+Action Plan - If it arose again, w vhat would you do?
+Tieron i un in unose ugum, vi mut would you do!
+Nursing Student Signature Date: Preceptor/Associate Preceptor Signature Date:

-•

-Nursing student signature Date:

-Preceptor/Associate

-Preceptor signature Date: